jerryhobson/Wireguard-Container/README.md

 **Option Change SERVERURL=(FQDN)-Example myvpn.mysite.com / If you leave blank WireGuard will use your (VSP) Public IP Address.
 # Docker with Portainer Only:

-## If you want the Docker Installer with Portainer only just copy the below command and past intp your CLI>
+## If you want the Docker Installer with Portainer only just copy the below command and past into your CLI>
 ******************************************************************
 wget https://raw.githubusercontent.com/jerryhobson/MYStuff/master/docker-only-install.sh && chmod +x docker-only-install.sh && ./docker-only-install.sh